steven-liou/tailslideReadmeDraft/SDK_README.md

 ##### `FlagManager.prototype.userContext`

-The uuid string that represents the current active user
+The UUID string that represents the current active user

 ---